kgateway-dev/kgateway/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 ---
-title: Securing Vault secrets with AWS IAM Roles for Service Accounts (IRSA)
+title: Securing secrets in Hashicorp Vault using AWS IAM Roles for Service Accounts (IRSA)
 description: Secure your secrets using AWS IAM Roles for Service Accounts (IRSA)
 weight: 1
 ---